yswcyswc/yswcyswc.github.io/_pages/about.md

   - /about.html
 ---

-## Hi — I like building systems that actually run in the real world.
+## Hi!

-I’m a third‑year **Information Systems and Artificial Intelligence undergraduate at Carnegie Mellon University**.
-Most of my work sits at the intersection of **software engineering, systems, and applied machine learning**.
+I’m a third‑year Information Systems and Artificial Intelligence undergraduate at Carnegie Mellon University.
+Most of my work sits at the intersection of software engineering, systems, and applied machine learning.

-What I enjoy most is understanding how things behave *under the hood*.
+What I enjoy most is understanding how things behave under the hood.
 That could mean debugging a backend service, designing a simulation model, or figuring out why a system behaves differently at scale than it does in a test environment.

 I’m especially interested in: